XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

-Import statements are used when we want to use a class which is not part of the package.
+Import statements are used when we want to use a class that is not part of the package.
 The **import** keyword is used to make the class available to our code.

 ```